golang-fips/go/README.md

 ## Downstream Modifications

 This Go toolchain is based on a fork of the upstream work enabling Go to link against Boring Crypto.
-This fork uses OpenSSL instead of BoringSSL and adds enhancements to give operators more confidence when deploying their Go binaries in environments requiring strict security.
+This fork uses OpenSSL instead of BoringSSL and adds enhancements to give operators more confidence when deploying their Go binaries in environments requiring strict compliance.

 ### OpenSSL

-The main difference between this fork and the upstream work is the FIPS certified library which is used to execute the cryptographic operations when FIPS mode is enabled.
-Our fork uses OpenSSL which is already FIPS certified on RHEL.
+The main difference between this fork and the upstream work is the FIPS validated library which is used to execute the cryptographic operations when FIPS mode is enabled.
+Our fork uses OpenSSL which is already FIPS validated on RHEL.

 ### Dynamic linkage